-Welcome to Scotland – This leg of our itinerary is a must-see.
+Welcome to Scotland – This leg is a must-see.

 Stirling-St Andrews-Aberdeen.
 A 2-hours-and-20-minutes’ drive.

 It’s an-hour-and-a-half’s drive to Stirling so you’d better leave at around eight in order to be at St Andrews’ Cathedral as soon as it opens (9:30 a.m. from Apr.
 1st to Sept.
 30th/ 10:00 a.m from October to March).